theutkarshsoni/regula-be/README.md

 - Fixed it by marking runs as `"failed"` with a `finished_at` timestamp on error.
 - This ensures the audit trail tells the truth: some rules passed, others failed, and both outcomes are visible.
 - Future enhancement: add monitoring to auto-flag stale `"running"` runs and trigger retries.

+## Scaling Search with Elasticsearch: Balancing Power and Pragmatism

+- Started with PostgreSQL full-text search for breaches and audit logs → simple and consistent.
+- Realized compliance analysts often need **fuzzy search** (typos, synonyms) and **aggregations** (e.g., breaches by severity over time).
+- Introduced an **Elasticsearch module**:
+  - PostgreSQL remains the source of truth.
+  - An **outbox table** ensures reliable sync of changes into Elasticsearch (eventual consistency).
+  - Queries combine free-text, filters, and facets for richer exploration.
+- Future plan: enable autocomplete and trend dashboards via Kibana, without bloating the core API.

 ---